P3109/Public/Shared Reports/README.md

 The content is an unapproved draft of elements that may become used in a proposed IEEE Standard.
 As such, the material subject to change.
 USE AT YOUR OWN RISK!
 In particular, the content must not be utilized for any conformance/compliance purposes.

-You may use the GitHub ["Issues"](https://github.com/P3109/Public/issues) facility for notes, questions, suggestions.
+You may use [GitHub issues here](https://github.com/P3109/Public/issues) for notes, questions, and suggestions.